 Atlanta's Pride celebration centers around a handful of events over this three-day autumn weekend as well as some activities and gatherings taking place the weeks prior.

-The fun kicks off on Friday with an Official Atlanta Pride Kickoff Party, held from 7 pm until 11:30 pm at the fantastic Georgia Aquarium - this party includes dancing to tunes from acclaimed local DJs Vicki Powell and Corey Craig.
-This party tends to sell out early, so it's advisable to purchase tickets ASAP.
+The fun kicks off on Friday, October 11, with an Official Atlanta Pride Kickoff Party, held from 7 pm until 11:30 pm at the fantastic Georgia Aquarium (this party tends to sell out early, so it's advisable to purchase tickets ASAP).
+The party includes dancing to tunes from acclaimed local DJs.

-The actual Pride Festival takes place throughout the two-day weekend and includes plenty of top-notch entertainment on the stages at the festival grounds in Piedmont Park, as well as a Pride Market (held from 10 am until 7 pm each day) featuring some 200 vendors and organizations from the greater Atlanta GLBT community.
-Another fixture throughout the weekend is a Pride Human Rights Exhibit, which is installed on the bridge over the lake in Piedmont Park.
-Featured entertainment this year at the Atlanta Gay Pride Festival include Erasure's Andy Bell, Amy Ray of the Indigo Girls, Rita Ora, Crystal Waters, Kristine W, Demize, Justin Utley, Kat Graham, Starlight Cabaret, the Michel Jon's Band, and more.
+The actual Pride Festival takes place throughout the two-day weekend, October 12 and 13, and includes plenty of top-notch entertainment on the stages at the festival grounds in Piedmont Park, as well as a Pride Marketplace (held from 10 am until 7 pm each day) featuring some 200 vendors and organizations from the greater Atlanta GLBT community.
+Another fixture throughout the weekend is a Pride Human Rights Cultural Exhibit, which is installed on the bridge over the lake in Piedmont Park.
+Featured entertainment this year at the Atlanta Gay Pride Festival include Taylor Dayne, Bonnie McKee, Sonia Leigh, Aiden Leslie, Kick the Robot, Monica Mason, Neil Cribbs, Starlight Cabaret, Debby Holiday, A Great Big World, Symphony Crack Orchestra, and more.

-There's also a Pride Parade held on Sunday, beginning at 1 pm (floats and participants will begin assembling around 10:30 that morning) and departing from the Marta Civic Center Station - the parade ends at Piedmont Park (Here's a map of the parade route).
-And on Saturday the Atlanta Dyke March commences at 6 pm from Charles Allen Gate (in Piedmont Park at 10th St. NE and Monroe Dr. NE).
+There's also a Pride Parade held on Sunday, October 13, beginning at 1 pm (floats and participants will begin assembling around 10:30 that morning) and departing from the Marta Civic Center Station - the parade ends at Piedmont Park (Here's a map of the parade route).
+And on Saturday, October 12, the Atlanta Dyke March commences at 6 pm from Charles Allen Gate (in Piedmont Park at 10th St. NE and Monroe Dr. NE), and also on Saturday, the Atlanta Trans March leaves from the Visitor's Center at 1:45.